Skip to Main Content

 Course & Subject Guides

-This guide helps students in the First Year Engineering program at the Oakland Campus with their writing assignments.
+This guide helps students in the First Year Engineering program at the Pittsburgh Campus with their writing assignments.

 Writing Assignment Overview

-For Writing Assignment 4, you will be required to find and study two codes of ethics written specifically for engineers:
+For Writing Assignment 4, you will be required to find and use a Code of Ethics written specifically for engineers in your field of interest.

 • engineering and ethics